 Watch if you like: Dystopias, toilet paper

-The show’s 100th episode was an important moment in its then-current story arc, but it was the 200th that was really celebrated in style.
+The show’s 100th episode was an important moment in its then-current story arc, but it was the 200th that really celebrated in style.
 Watching a girls’ school put on a musical version of the Supernatural story (the Kripke years) sounds like a terrible idea but they pull it off brilliantly, making an episode that is both funny and sweet.
 Most of all, though, this is just a treat for long-term fans, full of call-backs, references, and in-jokes, and that finally ties up a loose end from “Dark Side Of The Moon” in an emotionally satisfying way.

-Best moment: The lovely cover of ‘Carry On, Wayward Son’ at the end of the show.
+Best moment: The lovely cover of “Carry On, Wayward Son” at the end of the show.

 Watch if you like: Musicals, subtext

-7. The Monster At The End Of This Book
+7. The Monster At The End Of This Book (Season 4, Episode 18)

-“Don’t Call Me Shurley” would never have been possible without the episode that introduced Chuck in the first place, though back then he was nothing more than a cowardly writer and (apparently) reluctant prophet.
+Neither “Don’t Call Me Shurley” nor “Fan Fiction” would have been possible without the episode that introduced Chuck in the first place, though back then he was nothing more than a cowardly writer and (apparently) reluctant prophet.
 Supernatural had done a few meta-fictional episodes by this point but “The Monster At The End Of This Book” was the moment they took it to new places, creating the fictional Supernatural universe within the Supernatural universe and allowing the show to explore fandom, fan fiction, fan conventions and fan musicals further down the line.
 The whole concept is a real treat for the show’s real life fans.